CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 For Isosceles and Equilateral triangles, the primary decision points are Nodes 14, 16, 18, and 20.

 It's worth noting that Node 1, which checks for non-positive side lengths, and Node 11, which checks for violations of the triangle inequality, are general checks that apply to all types of triangles.
+Node 4, 6, and 8 are checking for the relationships among the three sides.

 Summary: